Muffin1634/ogcwrap/readme.md

 	[ ] c2. then refactor all the other headers
 	[ ] d. then work on video doxygen next
 	[ ] e. then work on console header next! why didnt i think of this!

+Note: As of 9/19/21, this list is not being updated anymore.
+See the project board [here](https://github.com/Muffin1634/ogcwrap/projects/1) for the new list.